ableron/ableron-java/README.md

 * Must be closed, i.e. either `<ableron-include ... />` or `<ableron-include ...></ableron-include>`
 * Content between `<ableron-include>` and `</ableron-include>` is used as fallback content
 * Attributes
   * `src`: URL of the fragment to include
   * `src-timeout-millis`: Timeout for requesting the `src` URL.
 Defaults to global `requestTimeout`
   * `fallback-src`: URL of the fragment to include in case the request to `src` failed
   * `fallback-src-timeout-millis`: Timeout for requesting the `fallback-src` URL.
 Defaults to global `requestTimeout`
+  * `primary`: Denotes a fragment whose response code is set as response code for the page
+    * If `src` returns success status, this status code is set as response code for the page
+    * If `src` returns error status, `fallback-src` is defined and returns success status, this status code is set as response code for the page
+    * If `src` and `fallback-src` return error status, the status code returned by `src` is set as response code for the page
+    * If `src` and `fallback-src` return error status, the fragment content equals the body returned by `src`.
+Fallback content is ignored
 * Precedence for resolving: `src` → `fallback-src` → fallback content

 ### Redirects
-Redirects will be followed when requesting fragments except they redirect from `https` to `http`.
+Redirects will not be followed when requesting fragments because they may introduce unwanted latency.

 ### Caching
 Fragments are considered cacheable if they have HTTP status code